 We will read and discuss the powerfulpotential for books to make a difference in our world—along with the importance of LGBT books, both fiction and nonfiction.

-If you want to know a little more about Ann and her work, here’s a great piece by Jeanne Kokler from the Wisconsin State Journal:
+If you want to know a little more about Ann and her work, here’s a great piece by Jeanne Kokler that appeared in the Wisconsin State Journal on May 17, 2015.

 It was 2010 and she was signing one of her other books on social justice issues when a woman leaned in and whispered, “Could you please write something like this for young people about the history of gay rights?”